 - improvements to Concession Road 7.

-MTO expects to issue a design-build contract by February 2022, with construction possibly starting at the end of 2022 and completion in late 2025.
+MTO recently awarded the design-build contract for the Hanlon-Expressway interchange to Dufferin Construction.
+Work will possibly start at the end of 2022 and finish in late 2025.

 New Highway 7 between Kitchener and Guelph